Skip to Content

 Interview

 The admissions committee will review completed applications and invite selected applicants to interview with our faculty by phone, Zoom, or similar virtual platforms.
-Applicants must complete the interview process to be considered for admission, and final admissions decisions will be made from the pool of interviewed applicants.
-Interview invitations will be sent out to applicants via email by mid- to late- January, or earlier if feasible.
-Virtual interviews will be conducted in early February.
-Selected students will be invited to an in-person campus visit in early March to meet current faculty and graduate students, as well as learn more about the program the Hopkins BME environment.
+You must complete the interview process to be considered for admission, and final admissions decisions will be made from the pool of interviewed applicants.
+We will send interview invitations via email in January, and faculty will conduct virtual interviews that month.
+Selected applicants will be invited to an in-person campus visit in late February or early March to meet current faculty and graduate students, as well as learn more about the program and the Hopkins BME environment.

 Acceptance